visipedia/ml48s/README.md

 ## Evaluation

 We evaluate at the 3-second-window level, meaning each image in the test set is evaluated separately.
 Our primary metric is mean average precision (mAP): mAP: AP is computed for each class separately and then averaged.
+We evaluate on fully-annotated images in the test set only.
+We recommend using [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.average_precision_score.html) to calculate this score.

 ## <a name="organization"></a> Dataset Organization (Modified from Appendix A.2)